Most new investors make the same mistake.

 Step 1: Pick a Realistic Monthly Number

-The amount matters far less than the consistency. $50/month kept up for 5 years beats $500 bought once and abandoned.
+The amount matters far less than the consistency. $50/month kept up for five years beats $500 bought once and abandoned.
 Pick a number that won't break the habit when money is tight.

 Step 2: Choose Your Metal and Stick to a Product